 The railroad tracks that snake around the South Riverfront are still used, but they seem more quiet than they used to be over a century ago.
 I was down this way back in 2017.
 The views of downtown are vast… Continue Reading

 I sometimes find it hard to believe there was once life on the riverfront.
 It’s just a giant empty expanse of concrete, partially buried train tracks and vacant lots awaiting “redevelopment” that’s probably never coming.

 The house which sat on top of Sugar Load Mound has been demolished by the Osage Nation.
 The lower platform of the mound to the north still has one house left.

+Update: I revisited the area again in the summer of 2019.
 The near south riverfront, just below the Arch grounds on the Mississippi, is still a fascinating place.
-This giant crane, for example, is a mystery to me; what was it used for?
-Then there’s this giant railroad trestle, which slowly… Continue Reading
+This giant crane, for example, is a mystery to me; what was… Continue Reading

 There is a large portion of the city cut off by the interstates.
 Up north, we see mostly devastation, as people fled living next to an interstate on the west and industry on the east.
 Down south, it’s not so… Continue Reading

 Update: See where the railroad terminated by the ice houses at the Iron Mountain Railroad along the South Riverfront.
 Coming through the ice house on the Lemp Brewery’s property, a rail line came down Potomac, and curved northward to hook… Continue Reading